rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 to the input pin, and be able to read the state of your button in software.

 @missingfigure(Diagram of button circuit w/ tiny explanation)
+@comment(Rohit,"Do we really need this basic a drawing, esp since we're not providing one for basic LED things?")

 ### Bouncing ###